 Small variations in the number of ports, as well as their size and location on the cannula, can have a significant impact on performance and outcomes.
 MicroAire has developed several port configurations based on clinical studies and surgeon feedback.

-- Extraction – Popular for large-volume debulking and body contouring.
+- Extraction – Popular for debulking and body contouring.

-- Harvesting – Well-suited for producing consistent lobules for fat grafting.
+- Harvesting – Well-suited for consistent fat grafting lobules.

 - Specialty – PAL® reciprocation provides cannulas uses that go beyond liposuction.